kraju3/nylas-api-key-management/README.md

 ## Error Handling

 The script will check for required environment variables and display appropriate error messages if they are missing.

+## API Key Rotation

+For best practices on securely rotating your API keys without service disruption, see our [API Key Rotation Strategy](./Rotation_Strategy.md).